 Simply serve cottage cheese on wheat crackers for a convenient and nutritious meal.

-If you would rather not eat so much carbs before bed, you can allocate a larger portion of carbohydrates to dinner instead.
+If you would rather not eat so many carbs before bed, you can allocate a larger portion of carbohydrates to dinner instead.

 Delicious Carbs Are Easy To Eat Carbs